Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 At 11:30 on Monday night, Sam Nunberg returned a call from New York.
 Usually easy to get ahold of, Nunberg had been tied up for hours, busy creating absolute mayhem of a variety not enjoyed by American media consumers since the brief era of Anthony Scaramucci.
 He’d spent the day mostly on television, making news with explosive comments about his former boss, President Donald Trump, and Special Counsel Robert Mueller, who has subpoenaed him as part of his investigation into Trump, Russia, and the 2016 election.
-It all began when Nunberg invited Mueller to arrest him during an interview with The Washington Post.
+It all began when Nunberg invited Mueller to arrest him during an interview with the Washington Post.
 “I’m not going to cooperate!” he insisted during a nearly 20-minute on-air talk with MSNBC’s Katy Tur, reiterating those sentiments in interviews with Bloomberg News, CNN, NY1, Vox, and Yahoo News.
 But close to midnight, he seemed to have a change of heart.
-He told New York, “of course, I’m going to cooperate!”
+He told New York, “Of course, I’m going to cooperate!”

 Monday’s events were a glimpse at what might’ve been had Trump not fired Nunberg in August 2015, two months into his presidential campaign, after it was reported that seven years earlier, he’d posted several racist comments on Facebook.
 Trump had fired him twice previously, but quickly rehired him each time.
 Nunberg maintains that his final firing was the result of infighting, and he’s held a grudge against Corey Lewandowski, Trump’s campaign manager at the time, ever since.

-Nunberg was a political adviser to Trump for the handful of years before the campaign, a relatively placid time when Trump had few such people in his orbit — besides Nunberg, there was Nunberg’s mentor, Roger Stone — and when the safe bet seemed to be that the reality TV star would never actually run for office.
+Nunberg was a political adviser to Trump for the handful of years before the campaign, a relatively placid time when Trump had few such people in his orbit — besides Nunberg, there was Nunberg’s mentor, Roger Stone — and when the safe bet seemed to be that the reality-TV star would never actually run for office.
 I met Nunberg during that period, in 2014.
 He arranged for me to interview Trump, which was then as easy as getting a recommendation from a single adviser, dialing into the Trump Organization, and enduring a brief hold as a secretary connected you.
 Nunberg was then as he is now: a colorful character prone to fits of unpredictability and episodes of utter boneheadedness.
 But unlike some of the figures who have surrounded the president — or surround him still — there’s an honesty to Nunberg, which emerges in a willingness to admit when he’s screwed up, or apologize, or see himself and his place in the hierarchy of Trump World as it really is.
 His conversation with New York has been condensed for clarity, though you may still be confused at times, as I am.

 On the record, what made you do this today?